yuzie007/mpltern/docsrc/alternatives.rst

 Alternatives for Ternary Plots
 ==============================

-If Mpltern does not satisfy your demands for ternary plots, one can think about the following alternatives.
+If mpltern does not satisfy your demands for ternary plots, one can think about the following alternatives.

 .. _ggtern: http://www.ggtern.com